fdietze/formidable/README.md

 Automatic derivation is done using [Magnolia](https://github.com/softwaremill/magnolia).

-The Scala 2 support is very good, the Scala 3 support works but is a bit [limited](https://github.com/softwaremill/magnolia/issues/296).
+The Scala 2 support is very well, the Scala 3 support works but is a bit [limited](https://github.com/softwaremill/magnolia/issues/296).

 To publish the library locally: